Meet the cast of Doctor Who series 12

 James Buckley performs Nevi

-The actor is greatest identified for his function as Jay Cartwright on widespread sitcom The Inbetweeners and its two function movie spin-offs, whereas he has additionally appeared in quite a few different exhibits together with White Gold, Zapped and Crimson Dwarf.
+The actor is finest recognized for his function as Jay Cartwright on in style sitcom The Inbetweeners and its two function movie spin-offs, whereas he has additionally appeared in a variety of different exhibits together with White Gold, Zapped and Purple Dwarf.

-On becoming a member of the forged, Buckley stated, “It was surreal to be on such an iconic show and I’m really happy to be part of something so well loved.
+On becoming a member of the solid, Buckley mentioned, “It was surreal to be on such an iconic show and I’m really happy to be part of something so well loved.
 Hope everyone enjoys it!”

 Laura Fraser performs Kane